reytaquito/telecom-operator-inefficiency-analysis/README.md

 2. **Identification** of inefficient operators based on key metrics.
 3. **Statistical Testing** (hypothesis tests) to confirm whether observed inefficiencies are significant.

+## Notebooks

+- 📊 `EDA_Telecom_Inefficiencies.ipynb`
+  This notebook contains a comprehensive exploratory data analysis of telecom operator performance.
+It includes data cleaning, visualization of inefficiency metrics across regions and time periods, and business insights to identify key inefficiency drivers.

+- 🤖 `Clustering_Telecom_Operators.ipynb`
+  This notebook applies unsupervised machine learning (K-Means clustering) to segment telecom operators based on performance metrics.
+The goal is to identify groups of operators with similar behavior and highlight clusters representing inefficient performance profiles.
 ---

 ## 🗂️ Data Description